rkuma183/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 ## Microphone #

-To disable the internal microphone, there is no icon.
+All Macs have a microphone that picks up your voice and other sounds in your room.

+BLAH: To mute the internal microphone on a Mac, there is NO icon among dedicated keys on the keyboard like there is for speakers.
+A terrible oversight because that's just as important.

-So reduce the input volume to 0:
+PROTIP: Reduce the input volume to 0:

 <ol type="1">
 <li> Click on the Apple logo at the upper left corner.</li>